SinenhlanhlaZ/IndoorNavigation/README.md

     - `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`
     - `<uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />`
-5. Sync the project with Gradle to ensure all dependencies are installed: implementation ("androidx.appcompat:appcompat:1.6.1") implementation ("androidx.core:core-ktx:1.12.0")
+5. Sync the project with Gradle to ensure all dependencies are installed:
+    - `implementation 'androidx.appcompat:appcompat:1.6.1'`
+    - `implementation 'androidx.core:core-ktx:1.12.0'`
-6. Build and run the app on a physical device (not an emulator).
+7. Build and run the app on a physical device (not an emulator).

 #28 December 2024
 ## Feature